 B.A.
-Degree - Major in English (120-121 Credit Hours)
+Degree - Major in English

-BREWTON-PARKER COLLEGE SINGLE CORE 48-49

-ADDITIONAL FOREIGN LANGUAGE REQUIREMENT 3

-ADDITIONAL REQUIRED SURVEY COURSE 3 6 hours

-OR

-ENG 205-206 Survey of American Literature I and II 6 hours

-While we recommend that each student completes a full sequence (two semester or American Literature) utilizing one to meet the core requirement and the other requirement, students may receive credit for any combination of the above supermission of the Department. r to meet the major

-REQUIRED ENGLISH COURSES 18

-ENG 306 Shakespeare: Comedies, Romances, and Poems (3) OR

-ENG 307 Shakespeare: Histories and Tragedies (3)

-ENG 314 Introduction to Critical Theory (3) ENG 322 Advanced Composition (3) ENG 401 History of the English Language (3)

-ENG 409 Southern Literature (3) OR

-ENG 434 From the Mountains to the Sea: The Literature of Georgia (3)

-ENG 435 Senior Seminar Experience (3) OR

-ENG 460 Senior Thesis - Writing Phase (3)

-COMPLETION REQUIRED IN JUNIOR YEAR

-HISTORICAL DISTRIBUTION Students must take at least one course each from any two historical periods bel A: Literature before 1700:

-ENG 201 Survey of World Literature I (3)

-ENG 407 The Bible as Literature (3)

-ENG 410 Studies in Medieval Literature (3)

-ENG 412 Renaissance and Reformation Literature (3)

-B: Literature from 1700-1900

-ENG 413 Studies in Restoration and 18th-Century British Lit.
-(3)

-ENG 431 Studies in Colonial and 19th-Century American Literature (3) C: Literature since 1900

-ENG 432 Modernism and Post-Modernism (3)

-ENG 433 Studies in 20th Century American Literature (3)
+BREWTON-PARKER COLLEGE SINGLE CORE ADDITIONAL FOREIGN LANGUAGE REQUIREMENT3 ADDITIONAL REQUIRED SURVEY COURSE3 ENG 203-204 Survey of British Literature I and II ENG 205-206 Survey of American Literature I and II While we recommend that each student completes a full sequence (two semesters of either British or American Literature) utilizing one to meet the core requirement and the other to meet the major requirement, students may receive credit for any combination of the above survey courses with permission of the Department.
+REQUIRED ENGLISH COURSES21 ENG 306 Shakespeare: Comedies, Romances, and Poems (3) OR ENG 307 Shakespeare: Histories and Tragedies (3) ENG 314 Introduction to Critical Theory (3) ENG 322 Advanced Composition (3) ENG 401 History of the English Language (3) ENG 409 Southern Literature (3) OR ENG 434 From the Mountains to the Sea: The Literature of Georgia (3) ENG 497 Senior Capstone I (3) ENG 498 Senior Capstone II (3) COMPLETION REQUIRED IN JUNIOR YEAR HISTORICAL DISTRIBUTION6 Students must take at least one course each from any two historical periods below: A: Literature before 1700: ENG 201 Survey of World Literature I (3) ENG 407 The Bible as Literature (3) ENG 410 Studies in Medieval Literature (3) ENG 412 Renaissance and Reformation Literature (3) B: Literature from 1700-1900 ENG 413 Studies in Restoration and 18th-Century British Lit.
+(3) ENG 431 Studies in Colonial and 19th-Century American Literature (3) C: Literature since 1900 ENG 432 Modernism and Post-Modernism (3) ENG 433 Studies in 20th Century American Literature (3)

+Brewton-Parker College 2021 - 2022 Academic Catalog Page 85 of 195

-CULTURAL DISTRIBUTION3
+CULTURAL DISTRIBUTION 3

 ENG 202 Survey of World Literature II (3)

 ENG/ML/SP 215 Hispanic Literature (3)

 ENG 315 Women in Literature (3)

 ENG 319 African-American Literature (3)

 ENG 340 Seminar in World Literature (3)

 ENG 440 Topics in Global Anglophone Literature (3)

 Any literature course in a language other than English (3)

-GENRE3
+GENRE 3

 ENG 310 Studies in Poetry (3)

 ENG 312 Studies in the Novel (3)

 ENG 313 Studies in Dramatic Literature (3)

 ENG 375 Novel Workshop (3)

 ENG 430 Critical Theory (3)

-ENGLISH ELECTIVES6
+ENGLISH ELECTIVES 6

 Must be 300-400 level English courses.

-GENERAL ELECTIVES30
+GENERAL ELECTIVES 27

 At least twelve hours of elective courses must be 300-400 level.
-Students who meet major

-requirements with 200 level courses, such as ENG 200, 201, or 202, must take additional 300-400
+Students who meet major level courses, such as ENG 200, 201, or 202, must take additional 300-400 level el •

-level elective courses, in any discipline, to meet the college requirement that all students complete 42 hours of upper-division courses.
+discipline, to meet the college requirement that all students complete 42 hours of upper-division courses.

 B.A.
-Degree - Major in History (120-121 Credit Hours)
+Degree - Major in History